 “And immediately they left their nets and followed him.”

 Jesus walking along the beach surveyed the boats and crews.
 Since most of these guys had worked through the night, they were tired and maybe a bit “punchy.”
-Some had gotten somewhat lucky, while others had very little to show for working so hard.
+Some had gotten somewhat lucky, while others had little to show for working so hard.
 Most likely the different crews teased each other as they unloaded.

-He stands, looks and then commands them.
+He stands, looks, and then commands them.

 Now if you are looking for disciples– future apostles and leaders, the seashore is not the best place to recruit.
 They really have a rudimentary education.
 No theology, and just a meager understanding of Jewish ritual and religion.
 Essentially there was no time for them to think outside their occupation.
 Sure there just might be one, or two that possessed more, but that would be the exception.

 But Jesus had no desire to interview them, and take the best of the lot.
-He didn’t have a Human Resources Department, there were no tests, and no forms that had to list references.
+He didn’t have a Human Resources Department, and there were no tests and no forms that had to list references.
 He simply commanded, and those who understood followed.
 Only after they left it all did He get their names and addresses.
 I think that it is the same today.

 Will we leave our boat, with your nets?
-Really, you can keep mending or you can follow Him– it’s your choice.
+Really, you can keep mending or follow Him– it’s your choice.
 Most of the time though, decisions have a tendency to be irrevocable.
 Perhaps you have a moment, an instant of time to decide.

 The glaring truth is the necessity of obedience to Jesus’ command.
 There is no other voice we must hear.
 As a matter of fact, hearing (and really apprehending) is the only foundation we can trust to make our obedience true.